Lansdown Guilding: Life and work

 In 1826, Guilding published the first description of a member of the phylum Onychophora.
 He found what he thought was an unusual type of slug, and included it along with his Caribbean mollusks.
 He named this genus Peripatus (1826).
 He included an excellent watercolor painting of the specimen, and a mention to the defensive mechanism of sticky liquid squirts.
-A translation into English from Guilding's description, originally written in Latin, shows how he first classified the specimen in the Class Moluska, and how astonished he was for discovering a new species.
+A translation into English from Guilding's description, originally written in Latin, shows how he first classified the specimen in the Class Mollusca, and how astonished he was for discovering a new species.

 He was also among the first to describe scale insects of the ground pearl family, Margarodidae.
 Guilding's announced "Fauna" and "Pomona occidentalis" were never completed.
 The manuscripts were lost, together with his table of colors.

 Guilding's first wife died "in childbed” on 15 November 1827, leaving five children behind.
 A year later he married Charlotte Lydia Melville, of St. George's, Grenada.
 In 1831 he went on vacation to Bermuda, where he died on 22 October.
 The cause of death was not recorded.